Digital performance: History

 The term digital performance can usually be defined to consist of all types of performance in which computer technologies have taken on the main role rather than an auxiliary one in the content, techniques, aesthetics or the delivery forms.
 Digital performance will usually explore the representations of the subliminal, dreams, and fantasy worlds.

 Over the past decade or so we have witnessed a very vast and incredible development within every aspect of the technological world.
-And as a result of this, there has been a large increase in the experimentation with computer technologies being integrated within the performing arts; and with the new technological creations and the developments of existing digital technologies they are also beginning to create a greater, more significant impact on the way in which different art forms are being practiced.
+As a result of this, there has been a large increase in the experimentation with computer technologies being integrated within the performing arts; and with the new technological creations and the developments of existing digital technologies they are also beginning to create a greater, more significant impact on the way in which different art forms are being practiced.
 Digital media now has a new and much more dramatic role to play in live theatre, dance and performance; and while digital media performances are now beginning to proliferate there are now many new forms of interactive performance genres that have emerged.
 These new genres are most commonly in the style of audience participatory installation pieces that can take place either on the internet or can be played on a CD – ROM.
 “Computers are arenas for social experience and dramatic interaction, a type of media more like public theatre, and their output is used for qualitative interaction, dialogue and conversation.”
 The computer is vastly becoming a significant tool and agent of performative action and creation.
 Computer technologies can be contextualised as being of a social, cultural and artistic change.
 Computers do now permit for the artistic modes of expression and for the new generic forms of networking and interactive performance.
 Theatre itself has always been right at the cutting edge of technology and it has been quick on the mark to be able to recognise, and to take full advantage of the dramatic and aesthetic potentials that these new and existing technologies have to offer.
 Theatre, dance and performance art have always been known to be a form of multimedia; and right at the very core of the theatre through all the manifestations right to the contemporary experimentation, as well as incorporating all of the visual elements into a production; at the foreground to any piece there is the human voice and the spoken text.